-4.3.1 VIA® Service Pack Installation Notes
+VIA® Service Pack Installation Notes

-The "AGP VxD Driver" and "VIA Chipset Functions' Registry" drivers in the "VIA Service Pack" are supported in Windows® 95, Windows® 98 and Windows® 98 second edition.
+The "AGP VxD Driver" and "VIA Chipset Functions' Registry" drivers in the "VIA Service Pack" are supported in Windows® 95, Windows® 98, Windows® 98 SE, Windows® ME and Windows® 2000.

-You must first install VIA[®] Service Pack prior to installing any other drivers.
+You must first install VIA® Service Pack prior to installing any other drivers.
 However, this may not be the case for some AGP cards.
 Please read carefully the following information.